JimSeker/googleplayAPI/README.md

 <b>ocr-reader</b> is Google's example code from https://github.com/googlesamples/android-vision uses the OCR pieces of the vision APIs.

+<b>OCRDemo</b> use the googlePlay vision APIs to do OCR.
+It's very simple and you touch a text block to see all the text.

 <b>adMobDemo</b> is a very simple demo of using the Admob API.
 Please see https://developers.google.com/admob/android/quick-start for documentation and https://github.com/googleads/googleads-mobile-android-examples/releases for more examples.

 <b>FirebaseMessageDemo</b> is a start at an example for Cloud Messaging.
 It works pretty well.
 The webcode needed is in the php directory of the project, you will need a webserver to get this project running.